iminurnamez/spawn-collide-wrap/readme.md

 A group of obstacles have been added to our map.
 Please implement the following features:
 * Sprites should not spawn inside walls.
 * All sprites should correctly collide with all walls.
-NPCs should consider changing direction if a wall collision occurs.
+NPCs should consider immediately changing direction if a wall collision occurs.
 * Instead of clamping sprites to the screen, sprites that exit the screen should wrap to the other side.
-* All sprites should use a collision box smaller than their image rect.
+* The player and NPCs should use a collision box smaller than their image rect.
 This collision box should be the "footprint" of the sprite, allowing the head of sprites to slightly overlap obstacles.

 ### Base code: